KUNDANPANDEY1995/KUNDANPANDEY1995/README.md

-- 👋 Hi, I’m @KUNDANPANDEY1995
+- 👋 Hi, I’m @KUNDAN
-- 👀 I’m interested in python programming
+- 👀 I’m interested in WeBdev
-- 🌱 I’m currently python and web development
+- 🌱 I’m currently  web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...